Building Regulations and HMO Legislation: What are the penalties for non-compliance?

-Whether you’re a landlord or are simply looking to renovate your property, there are many housing and building regulations that need to be abided by
+Whether you’re a landlord or are simply looking to renovate your property, there are many critical housing and building regulations that need to be followed.

 These regulations are there for health and safety, ensuring that electrics are properly wired, that there are adequate fire escapes, and that extensions are built safely.